monochromegane/stage/README.md

 ### Scenario

 Scenario interface represents our simulation scenario.
-The stage package runs the scenario number of iterations times in parallel.
+This framework runs the scenario number of iterations times in parallel.

 Our scenario has Scan() method.
 This method reads the scenario one line.